shini4i/argo-watcher/docs/guides/gitops-updater.md

 sandbox/charts/demo/.argocd-source-demo.yaml
 ```

+Argo Watcher rewrites only the `helm.parameters` entries it manages, leaving the rest of the file alone.
+That matters when `argo-watcher/write-back-filename` points at a file you also maintain.

 ### Fire-and-forget mode

 When the new image will not run on its own — an application containing only `CronJob` resources, for instance — annotate it: